How to Make Worm Tea: The Definitive Guide (2023)

-If you have been learning about vermicompost and its uses, you may have come across worm tea/vermi tea.
+If you’ve been learning about vermicompost and its many uses, you may have come across worm tea, vermi tea, or even compost tea.
 However, worm tea is often misunderstood.
-Read on to learn what worm tea is and what its uses are.
+In addition, it can get confusing to find a simple worm tea recipe you can make at home.
+In the end of the article, I’ll also share the perfect vermicompost tea recipe we use to make a potent liquid fertilizer out of our vermicompost.
+Read on to learn how worm tea is made, and what its uses are.

 What Is Worm/Vermi Tea?

-Vermi Tea is often expected to provide loads of nutrients for your plants.
-Although vermi tea is truly rich in nutrients, its microorganism content is what makes it special.
+Vermi Tea is often thought to be loaded with nutrients.
+However, vermi tea should not be solely considered for its nitrogen content.
+Although vermi tea is rich in nutrients, its microorganism content is what makes it special.
 The good bacteria in vermi tea help condition the soil, fight harmful bacteria, and improve the ability of plants to absorb nutrients.

-Because the worm tea will be brewing for an extended amount of time, the aerobic bacteria need aeration, provided by an aquarium pump, and a food/sugar source, in the form of molasses.
-The bacteria will use the molasses as a food source overtime, so we recommend adding an additional tablespoon of molasses for every 12 hours of brewing.
+In addition to aeration, the bacteria will need a sugar source, in the form of molasses.
+The bacteria consume the molasses as a food source.
+With this, to the recipe, add an additional tablespoon of molasses for every 12 hours of brewing.
 For example, a brewing time of 12 hours would need (1+1) = 2 tablespoons.
-If brewing for more than 24 hours, make sure not to add all the molasses all at once, or you will end up with a sticky, sugary mixture.
-Again, after brewing, the remaining vermicast can be used as normal.
+If you will brew for more than 24 hours, do not to add all the molasses all at once, or you will end up with a sticky, sugary mixture.
+Then, after brewing, the remaining vermicast can again be used as normal.

 How Should I Use Vermi Tea?

 You can spray vermi tea on plant foliage to protect plants from pests and disease.
-Alternatively, you can water the plants directly, in order to condition and fertilize the soil, helping your plants grow healthier, and stronger.
-Remember, a little goes a long way.
+In addition, you can water the plants directly to condition and fertilize the soil, helping your plants grow healthier, and stronger.
+Remember, a little worm tea goes a long way.